George Goschen, 1st Viscount Goschen

-George Joachim Goschen, 1st Viscount Goschen, PC, DL, FBA (10 August 1831 – 7 February 1907) was a British statesman and businessman best remembered for being "forgotten" by Lord Randolph Churchill.
+George Joachim Goschen, 1st Viscount Goschen (10 August 1831 – 7 February 1907), was a British statesman and businessman best remembered for being "forgotten" by Lord Randolph Churchill.
 He was initially a Liberal, then a Liberal Unionist before joining the Conservative Party in 1893.

 While Chancellor of the Exchequer, in 1888, he introduced the Goschen formula to allocate funding for Scotland and Ireland.

 Background, education and business career

 He was born in London, the son of Wilhelm Heinrich (William Henry) Goschen, who emigrated from Leipzig.
 His grandfather was the prominent German printer Georg Joachim Göschen.
-He was educated at Rugby under Tait, and at Oriel College, Oxford, where he took a first in Literae Humaniores.
-He entered his father's firm of ″Frühling & Göschen″, of Austin Friars, in 1853, and three years later became a director of the Bank of England.
+He was educated at Rugby under Tait, and at Oriel College, Oxford, where he took a first in Literae Humaniores and served as President of the Oxford Union.
+He entered his father's firm of "Frühling & Göschen", of Austin Friars, in 1853, and three years later became a director of the Bank of England.
 From 1874 to 1880, Goschen was Governor (Company chairman) of the Hudson's Bay Company, North America's oldest company (established by English royal charter in 1670).